ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/02-amortised-analysis.md

 Expected complexity            ...random choices made by the operation
 -----------------------------  ---------------------------------------------

-All three types are orthogonal to each other, which means that we can talk about “amortised average-case complexity” or “expected amortised complexity”, or even “expected amortised average-case complexity”.
-(And we can add “asymptotic” too: “asymptotic expected amortised average-case complexity”…)
+All three types are orthogonal to each other, which means that we can talk about "amortised average-case complexity" or "expected amortised complexity", or even "expected amortised average-case complexity".
+(And we can add "asymptotic" too: "asymptotic expected amortised average-case complexity"...)

 Average-case complexity
-:   can be used when an algorithm behaves well for most “well-behaved” input, but there are some few extreme inputs that make the algorithm behave bad.
+:   can be used when an algorithm behaves well for most "well-behaved" input, but there are some few extreme inputs that make the algorithm behave bad.
 The typical example is Quicksort, which has quadratic worst-case complexity, but usually behaves linearithmic (unless there is some evil hacker that tries to break it).
 The main difficulty with average-case complexity is to decide what is the average case.

 Amortised complexity
 :   is used for operations that are supposed to be used many times on the same data structure, such as changing, adding or deleting elements.
 If the operation most of the time behaves well, but once in a while can take time, then we use amortisation to infer what the complexity is for executing a sequence of operations.
 The prototypical case is dynamic arrays.